 Drag your cursor over the desired passage, and a toolbar with blue, green, and yellow circles and a speech bubble icon will appear.
-Choose a color for your highlighted text and you’re done.
+Choose a color for your highlighted text and your highlight will save.

 If a video transcript is available, an icon is displayed to the right of the video title on the overview page.
 Clicking on that icon takes you into the Media Viewer, where the transcript is available.
 To change the appearance of the transcript on your screen, select a preference from the menu at the top of the Media Viewer page.

-From the Contacts tab, click “Groups.”
+From the Contacts page (see “How do I add a contact?” to find the contacts page), click “Groups.”
 In the bottom left-hand corner, select either “Join Group” or “Create Group.”
 To join an existing group, enter the Group Code and click submit.
 To create a new group, enter the name of your group and share the Group Code with your network.
 You can retrieve the Group Code at any time from the drop-down menu to the right of the group’s name.

 Practice Questions allow you to check your understanding to make sure you fully understand learning concepts.
 You can attempt any Practice Question as many times as you like.
 Results are displayed in the quiz scoreboard along with the option to review past attempts.
 Practice Question results are not shared with your network.
 Certain questions may also contain hints and detailed solutions to aid in your understanding.